10 Feb 2023

 As a rule of thumb, there is greater clarity for both parties if the exact forms of compensation can be provided in the media release form.
 As a result, they can avoid future disputes as to terms.

 The releasee can stipulate how the media obtained is to be used (e.g. publish on Facebook).
-It is understood that a party cannot possibly name all the platforms that the video and picture are to be reproduced on (it is hard to foresee how you will want to do with the materials five years later) — the releasee can insert wordings like “including, but not limited to” to include potential platforms.
-Again, it is still better if the parties could spell out as many platforms they could come up with.
+It is understood that a party cannot possibly name all the platforms that the video and pictures are to be reproduced on (it is hard to foresee how you will want to do with the materials five years later) — the releasee can insert wordings like “including, but not limited to” to include potential platforms.
+Again, it is still better if the parties could spell out as many platforms as they could come up with.

 Please refer to the following sample clause: